rajr5/www.nang.io/content/posts/pages/avotoast-terms.md

 - Josh Gachnang reserves the right to enforce quotas and usage limits (to any resources, including the API) at its sole discretion, with or without notice, which may result in Josh Gachnang disabling or throttling your usage of the Service for any amount of time.
 - You may not allow multiple people to use the same account or otherwise access the Service in a manner intended to avoid incurring fees.

+### Food/Recipe/Meal Plan Database

+- You acknowledge that the foods, recipes, and meal plans are provided by AvoToast from various sources, including employees of AvoToast and community members.
+Josh Gachnang makes no guarantee any of these are accurate.
+Not all information is reviewed by Josh Gachnang or by a dietician.
+- Josh Gachnang does not guarantee the accuracy, usefulness, or completeness of the information available in the AvoToast app.
+Josh Gachnang does not accept any responsibility for the reliability or accuracy of this data.
+Josh Gachnang will not be responsible for any harm, damages, loss, or other issues from the data provided by this app.
+If you have concerns, contact a dietician.
+- Data provided by AvoToast may not be used for any other purpose outside of the app.
+- AvoToast does not provide professional medical advice or services.
+None of the content should be considered medical advice.
+- AvoToast and Josh Gachnang do not have a doctor-patient relationship with any user in the AvoToast app.
+You should contact a doctor if you have any concerns with your weight loss or eating habit for medical advice.
+You agree you will consult with a doctor before and during your usage of AvoToast if you are at risk from dieting, excerise, changes in your diet, or if you have any allergies or medical conditions.
+If any information you receive from Josh Gachnang or AvoToast is inconsisent with medical advice, you should follow your doctor's medical advice over the advice from AvoToast.

 ### Service Policies and Privacy

 The Service shall be subject to the privacy policy for the Service available at [privacy policy](https://www.nang.io/AvoToast_privacy).
 You agree to the use of Your data in accordance with Josh Gachnang's privacy policies.